The Krasnodar municipality

 Similar cases studies

-The Platform should provide information and expert-analytical support to the Governor during the preparation and decision-making and improve the efficiency of collaboration of executive bodies of state power and municipal authorities.
+The platform aims to support the Governor during the preparation and decision-making process by providing information and expert analysis.
+It also aims to enhance collaboration and improve efficiency among state executive bodies and municipal authorities.